 Strong Alone.
 Independent Together.

-This Veterans Day, let’s honor and support our veterans who served our country—it is our time to give back.
-With a large population of veterans with physical and mental disabilities as a result of their service, Canine Companions supports our servicemen and servicewomen through our Veterans Initiative program on Veterans Day and every day of the year.
+Let’s honor and support our veterans who served our country—it is our time to give back.
+With a large population of veterans with physical and mental disabilities as a result of their service, Canine Companions supports our servicemen and servicewomen through our Veterans Initiative program.

 What we know: